NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/owin.md

 You can configure other actions to take place within the OWIN pipeline.

+> [!NOTE]
-Note: Response headers should only be modified prior to the first write to the response stream.
+> Response headers should only be modified prior to the first write to the response stream.

+> [!NOTE]
-Note: Multiple calls to `UseOwin` is discouraged for performance reasons.
+> Multiple calls to `UseOwin` is discouraged for performance reasons.
 OWIN components will operate best if grouped together.

 <!-- literal_block {"backrefs": [], "ids": [], "dupnames": [], "linenos": false, "names": [], "classes": [], "xml:space": "preserve", "language": "c#", "highlight_args": {}} -->